Bala Deh, Mazandaran

 Bala Deh (بالاده, also Romanized as Bālā Deh) is a village in Chahardangeh Rural District, Chahardangeh District, Sari County, Mazandaran Province, Iran.
-At the 2016 census, its population was 120, in 51 families.
-Increased from 61 people in 2006.
-It is located about 95 km southeast of the provincial capital ,Sari, in the foothills of the Alborz Mountains.
+At the 2016 census, its population was 120 people in 51 families, an increase from 61 people in 2006.
+It is located about 95 km southeast of the provincial capital, Sari, in the foothills of the Alborz Mountains.